pcdshub/happi/docs/source/containers.rst

     **z**

-    Position of the device on the z-axis in the lcls coordinates.
+    Position of the device on the z-axis in the LCLS coordinates.

     **location_group**